javiimo/javiimo.github.io/_posts/2024-10-06-the-world-beyond-true-or-false.md

 Contrary to what you might be thinking, the source of vagueness isn't just us being lazy when describing something, but it's the nature of some concepts that cannot be easily quantified.
 For example, "tall", "expensive", "close", "good", "tasty", "healthy" are all vague concepts.

-Regarding mathematics for modeling uncertainty and information synthesis, the most well-known framework (but not the only one) is probability theory (upon which statistics are built).
+Regarding mathematics for modeling uncertainty and information synthesis, the most well-known framework (but not the only one) is **probability theory** (upon which statistics are built).
 It relies on *Crisp Sets* (more specifically on a $\sigma$-algebra) and a *Classical Measure*.
 So here is the first distinction:

 - **Set Theory** provides a formal way to <u>encode data and express information</u>.
 - **Measure Theory** defines the <u>notion of metric</u> (assigns a number to a subset).
 If it satisfies certain properties, it is then a probability measure.

-In this post, we will focus only on generalizations of Crisp Sets, not generalizations of Classical Measures (this is a beautiful topic for another day).
+In this post, we will focus only on generalizations of Crisp Sets, not generalizations of Classical Measures (that is a beautiful topic for another day).

 > Classical Measures can be generalized by relaxing the additivity property, asking only for monotonicity.
 >